uaarg/shepard/README.md

 * Create a new branch if working on implementing a new feature that will need review or multiple commits
 * Add new required packages to requirements.txt

+We have several tools setup, please use them.
+These are:
+- `./scripts/lint.sh` Run a linter over all python files
+- `./scripts/fmt.sh` Run a formatter over all python files Also, keep in mind that the tests and linter is run on every commit and/or PR in our CI.

 ### Who do I talk to? ###

 * UAARG Imaging Leads, Autopilot Leads, and VP Technical should be able to help you with any questions